adamkr13/Boats-4-U/README.md

 ![Token Headers](/Images/RegisterTokenHeaders.jpg)

-- You should get a reponse with a token.
+- You should get a reponse with a token, as seen below.
 - Copy the token (the characters inside the quotation marks) and save the Postman Request.
 - The token will be used as the user login information.